ASukhanov/apstrim/README.md

 # apstrim
-Logger and extractor of Control System parameters (a.c.a EPICS PVs).
+Logger and extractor of Control System parameters (a.k.a EPICS PVs).

 - Supported infrastructures: ADO, EPICS, LITE.
 - Very fast random access retrieval of objects for selected time interval.
 Retrieval performance of 300 million of floats per second has been demonstrated.